books & articles

 A Just Reckoning

-With any luck at all, I'll be publishing the second book in the series, A Fine Oblivion, before mid-2021.
+With any luck at all, I'll be publishing the second book in the series, A Fine Oblivion, before the end of 2021.
 Or before the populace becomes so literately incapacitated by the effects of all their electronic marvels that they can't read NEthng bt txt msgs.
 Whichever comes first.

 "Casey's Corner" Columns